ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 - **Offset:** The millisecond position when a timing point's BPM correlates to a song.
 - **Uninherited timing point:** A point used to change a beatmap's BPM, offset, or time signature.
 Indicated by a red line in the editor and informally called a `red line`.
 - **Inherited timing point:** A point that inherits elements from the previous timing point, and is not used to modify a beatmap's timing.
 Indicated by a green line in the editor and informally called a `green line`.
-- **Single-BPM timing:** Timing which only requires one BPM.
-- **Multi-BPM timing:** Timing which changes BPM according to a song's composition without irregularity due to a song's fluctuation.
 - **Variable-BPM timing:** Timing which changes BPM irregularly due to a song's fluctuations.

 ### Rules

 - **Uninherited timing points must be used to accurately beatmap the song's time signatures.** If an incorrect time signature lasts for more than one bar, a uninherited timing point must be added on the next downbeat to reset the time signature.
 For #/4-signatures unsupported by the editor, metronome resets or editing of the `.osu` file are acceptable.
 For other unsupported time signatures, refer to this [exemplary chart](/wiki/shared/timing/Timing_signature_reference_chart.png), and see [this guide](/wiki/Ranking_Criteria/Timing_Songs_With_8-Signatures) for further information.
-- **Beatmaps with Single-BPM and Multi-BPM timing must be perfectly timed.** This means BPM and offset are exactly synchronized with the song.
+- **Beatmaps must be perfectly timed.** This means BPM and offset are exactly synchronized with the song.
+Beatmaps with constantly changing BPM may be impossible to perfectly time and should instead be as accurate as possible without negatively affecting gameplay.
+Complex timing during breaks or spinners is optional.
 - **Uninherited timing points must be the same in every difficulty of a beatmapset.** Each point must have the same BPM and offset in each difficulty.
 - **There must not be extra uninherited timing points in any difficulty.** These may accidentally affect main-menu pulsing, add unwanted sounds to the Nightcore mod, or cause timing to shift.
 Acceptable uses include:
   - Aligning beats of the Nightcore mod with the start of musical sections.